sullivlo/NapServerGVSU/README.md

 ## Notes for Developers

-*Big thanks to Javier for writing this up!*

 ### Work-Flow of Server-Host Connection

 1. Host-A connects to "Centralized Server" (CS) and simultaneously uploads files to share and their associated descriptions.